DavidWells/davidwells-legacy-site/content/blog/2019-05-08-a-netlify-year.md

 I've experienced the most prolific year of my professional life.

-Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close sale deals, integrate with partners, gave some [talks/workshops](https://github.com/DavidWells/netlify-functions-workshop), [built a whole lot of awesome](#building-the-awesome) and learned a lot along the way!
+Wrote a ton of [blog posts](https://www.netlify.com/authors/david-wells/), helped close sale deals, integrate with partners, gave some [talks & workshops](https://davidwells.io/talks/), learned something new everyday, & [built a whole lot of awesome](#building-the-awesome) along the way!

 I also had the opportunity to work with a wide variety of awesome people in the JAMstack/SaaS world and of course the **world class Netlify team** 🎉!
 (P.S. [we are hiring](https://boards.greenhouse.io/netlify))